 An established SEO agency will have a whole team working on a single client.
-This in-depth knowledge in each space is a strong advantage over freelancers and in-house employees who have split priorities and limited experience.
+This in-depth knowledge in each space offers a strong advantage over freelancers and in-house employees who have split priorities and limited experience.

 As a small business, marketing costs need to be both affordable and worth every penny.